Franciskid/jellyfin-plugin-ai-search/README.md

 - My library and my queries are mostly French, so I use **bge-m3** (on Ollama, about 1.2 GB).
 It's multilingual and needs no special configuration.
-If your library isn't purely English, I'd start there too.
+If your library isn't purely English, I'd use that too.
 - English-only library, hosted API: OpenAI's `text-embedding-3-small` is cheap and good.
 - `nomic-embed-text` works, but *only* if you fill in its required prefixes on